Dr Finlay Robinson

 Expansion of Stoke Road Surgery

-Building work will start on this site in March 2016 and will last approximately 1 year.
+Building work started on this site in March 2016 and will last approximately 1 year.

 The work will deliver more consulting rooms, a new Patient waiting room, additional admin space and a complete refurbishment of the existing building.

 Please note that parking at the surgery will be restricted slightly whilst the building work is taking place so please allow extra time for parking.
 We will do our best to minimise any disruption to our patients and the services we deliver and we apologise if you are inconvenienced during this time.
 Please bear with us whilst this work is in progress.
 Thank you.